official-inquiries/climate-action-us-senate-2014/pages/witnesses-ruckelshaus.md

 stabilize the climate without nuclear power, in the real world there is no credible path to climate stabilization that does not include a substantial role for nuclear power.”
 Do you agree with the authors of this statement?

 I agree that in a future low-carbon economy, nuclear power will play an important role.
 This is especially true given the current absence of storage technology that would address concerns about renewable power generation.
-1 note, again, however, that the absence of any comprehensive national energy policy makes achieving our future energy goals more difficult and more expensive.
+I note, again, however, that the absence of any comprehensive national energy policy makes achieving our future energy goals more difficult and more expensive.

 6. According to Ted Nordhaus and Michael Schellenberger of the Breakthrough Institute, “Whatever their merits as innovation policy, Germany’s enormous solar investments have had little discernible impact on carbon emissions.
 Germany’s move away from baseload zero~carbon nuclear has resulted in higher coal consumption since 2009.
 In 2012.
 Germany’s carbon emissions rose 2 percent.
 Do you agree with this statement?
 Do you believe the U.S. should deploy more nuclear instead of relying on renewables to provide baseload power?